-1962 - The first Slimbridge-reared nene is released into the wild in Hawaii marking the start of the recovery of the world nene population, which had fallen to just 30.
+1962 – The first Slimbridge-reared nene is released into the wild in Hawaii marking the start of the recovery of the world nene population, which had fallen to just 30.
 The world population is now over 2,000.

 1969 – Plans to build a dam at the main area for breeding pink-footed geese in Thjorsarver, Iceland are dropped after successful lobbying by WWT.

 1973 – Sir Peter Scott is knighted for his services to conservation.

 1985 – WWT’s Martin Mere Wetland Centre is designated a Ramsar site for the international importance of the wildlife there – the Centre enables people from towns and cities in the North West of England to experience the special wildlife up close.

 1993 – The main white-headed duck wintering site at Burdur Golu, Turkey is formally protected following a collaborative study initiated by WWT.

 1999 – The long-term protection of barnacle geese at Caerlaverock by WWT and others enables the Svalbard barnacle goose population to reach 25,000 after dropping to just 300 in 1948.

 2000 – The WWT London Wetland Centre is opened.
 It provides an oasis for wildlife and a place of tranquillity for people in the heart of London’s suburbs.

 2003 – Carmarthen Bay is declared the UK's first marine Special Protection Area after WWT surveys show its importance for common scoters.

 2005 – The Laysan teal, one of the most endangered species of duck in the world, is reintroduced to Hawaii with the help of WWT.